Tibetan Sound Bowls

 The bowl, as a music instrument, consists of a copper bowl and a hand-made peach wood handle.
 The basic method of use: first, stretch out the left hand, and put the bowl on the palm.
 Hold the wood handle in the right hand, then, gently wipe the edge of the bowl with the lower end of the handle.
 Slowly wipe around the side of the bowl in the clockwise direction, the slight vibration caused by the wooden handle rubbing the side of the bowl makes a pleasant and resonant sound.

-How To Select A Tibetan Music Bowl Of High Quality
+How To Select A Tibetan Singing Bowl Of High Quality

 First, find a windy place and put the bowl to your ear.
 If you hear the vibration sound of the wind blowing bowl, the material of the bowl is truly good.